Kryptonite New York Diamond Review: From Zero to Hero?

 How secure is the Kryptonite New York Diamond?

-At first glance, the New York Diamond seems like a serious prospect.
+The New York Diamond certainly looks like a serious prospect.
 It’s essentially a slightly more compact version of the long-established (and very secure) New York Standard, with a new “diamond” coating around the shackle and crossbar.

 Unboxing the Kryptonite New York Diamond